Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Chicken

-Dry and canned cat food are staples of most cats’ diets, but that doesn’t mean they’re the only option.
-Fresh food subscriptions like Smalls cat food are a healthy alternative for nursing mamas.
+Dry and canned cat food are staples of most cats’ diets, but that doesn’t mean they’re the only options.
+A Smalls Fresh Cat Food Subscription is a healthy alternative for nursing mamas.
 We found Smalls Ground Bird to be the best overall food for nursing mother cats because of its high protein and fat content, healthy ingredients, and nutritious extras.
-This recipe is made from chicken thighs and breasts along with a few added ingredients, and it comes in at a dry matter basis of 49% protein and 45% fat.
+This recipe is made from chicken thighs and breasts along with a few added ingredients, and it comes in at a dry-matter basis of 49% protein and 45% fat.
 This is a perfect nutrient-dense formula for helping your mama cat fuel her growing kittens.

 The food is also high in moisture, which is ideal for helping your cat produce milk and stay hydrated.
 The meat is supplemented with veggies, including peas, green beans, and kale.
 Freshly prepared and lightly cooked, this food will be a hit.
 Although we love this food, it isn’t for everyone—Smalls food is on the more expensive end.

-Even with the higher price point, we still feel Smalls Fresh Ground Bird is the best cat food for nursing mothers.
+Even with the higher price point, we still feel Smalls Fresh Ground Bird is the best cat food for nursing mother cats.

 Pros